victorbenedict/Project-Todo-List/README.md

-# Todo List
 A simple todo list made in vanilla JavaScript.

-## Features
-- Local storage
+Uses Local storage to fetch and save data.
-- Simple algorithm to sort completed items.
+Features a simple algorithm to sort the completed items.